mmjmike/repseq/docs/usage_mixcr.md

 ## Running `mixcr analyze` in batches using SLURM

 Run mixcr analyze in batches (Relevant only for servers using <b>SLURM</b>).
 This function generates a set of commands for each sample by creating a SLURM script for each command and submitting them to the SLURM queue.
+Note that .log files will be saved in ~/temp/SLURM.

 <br>